shobes572/The_Beverage_Viber/README.md

   <img width="560" height="400" src="images/demo.gif">
 </p>

+> Feel free to visit and test our application [Here!](https://guarded-meadow-10732.herokuapp.com/)

 ## Installation
 > We pulled the [npm](https://www.npmjs.com/) package, aka ```package.json```, entered ```npm install``` , and then used the ```require``` method to direct the routes for each of the items within the directory.